Ballfield Maintenance Throughout the Season

 Smooth the Batter’s Box

-Without the proper maintenance, batter boxes can get uneven.
+Without proper maintenance, batter boxes can get uneven.
 It’s the spot of the field that sees the most barren spots, irregular lumps, and holes.

 If your field is on a clay surface, a common mistake is raking out the area with the toothed side of the rake.
 Use the flat edge for better results and to help preserve the integrity of the clay.